mlpack/mlpack/doc/user/methods/knn.md

 arma::Mat<size_t> neighbors;
 knn.Search(queryTree, 5, neighbors, distances);

-// Now compute the exact neighbors---but since we are using dual-tree mode and
+// Now compute the exact neighbors---but since we are using dual-tree search and
 // an externally-constructed query tree, we must reset the bounds! arma::mat trueDistances;
 arma::Mat<size_t> trueNeighbors;